NeeRgY/MSBT/README.md

 ## NeRgY Fork Highlights

-- Options window rebuilt on a flat, KeyHerald-style theme (panel, nav rail, accent color) instead of the old parchment/paperdoll UI
+- Options window rebuilt on a flat theme (panel, nav rail, accent color) instead of the old parchment/paperdoll UI
 - New **Settings** tab: custom HSV color picker, UI language override, minimap button toggle, window scale and transparency sliders
 - Minimap button to open the options window, with its own icon in the Blizzard AddOns list
 - Profile export/import as a plain string, with a font preview button